 When should you perform?

-Deadlift is an exercise performed while training back but stiff leg Deadlift should be often practiced on legs-day because of its more emphasis on the hamstrings.
+A deadlift is often performed while training back but stiff leg Deadlift should be practiced on legs-day because of its more emphasis on the hamstrings.

 Performing stiff leg Deadlift on Leg-day will give you the opportunity to train Deadlift twice, you can practice conventional Deadlift while back workout.
 And you can practice stiff leg Deadlift while your leg day.